Key Differences: Standard vs. Itemized Deduction

 State Differences

 State tax laws play a crucial role in determining the viability of standard or itemized deductions.
-Each state has its own regulations regarding deductions, which can significantly impact your tax liability.
+Each state has its regulations regarding deductions, which can significantly impact your tax liability.
 For example, some states may allow certain deductions that are not permitted at the federal level.

 State Tax Rates